10 ways to go paperless in the office

 1) Take a Stand

 Make your paperless office policy official and accessible.
 Let everybody in the office know key benchmarks and goals for usage, like the amount of paper used monthly.
 You can set up specific limitations for paper printing, packaging, office supplies, marketing materials, and mailings.

 It’s also a good idea to select a paperless champion in the office to create momentum and boost results.
 This person can document the progress being made and add a personal element to the paperless cause.

 2) Start at reception

 The look and feel of your reception area sends a message about your workplace and your company as a whole.
 You want to strive for a workplace that is modern, streamlined, and connected.

-You no longer need to print and file paper documents, handwrite visitor badges, or leave notes for employees when their guests have arrived.
+You no longer need to print and file paper documents, keep a sign-in sheet at the front desk, handwrite visitor badges, or leave notes for employees when their guests have arrived.
 There are many high-tech tools available to transform your reception into a paperless lobby.

 3) Downplay printing